HALLOWEEN III:SEASON OF THE WITCH

 Sorry, yer wrong.

-John Carpenter made no attempt to remake the Howard Hawk's classic THE THING, and he said so.
-John wanted to return to the original source of John W. Campbell story and he did.
+John Carpenter made no attempt to remake producer Howard Hawk's classic THE THING, and he said so.
+John wanted to return to the original source of the John W. Campbell story and he did.

 It's once in a very blue moon that a Horror Thriller movie remake of a classic can even equal the original.
 I'm thinking INVASION OF THE BODY SNATCHERS from 1978.
 INVASION (2007)?
 Don't make me laugh!
 You can make the argument for the French version of THE HILLS HAVE EYES (2006), but we'll see if it has legs.
 The remake sequel didn't, but then, neither did the sequel to the original.